RBAC vs CBAC: Key Differences, Benefits, and Which One Your Business Needs

 Dynamic Capability Static.
 Permissions remain fixed unless manually changed.
 Dynamic.
 Access decisions change based on situational conditions.

 Security Level Strong baseline security using the least privilege principle.
-Higher security due to adaptive and risk-aware decision-making.
+Higher protection for sensitive business logic, AI reasoning, and contextual enterprise knowledge.

 Flexibility Less flexible once roles are defined.
 Highly flexible and adaptive to changing environments.